-The Symbolism of Closed Doors in the Bible: What God May be Telling You
+Closed Doors in the Bible: What God May Be Telling You

 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-We’ve all heard the saying, “If God closes a door, he will open a window,” or “if God closes one door, He will open another.”
-These specific phrases are not found in the Bible, (they are, in fact, from the movie, The Sound of Music), but there are quite a few verses about closed doors that can be found.
+We’ve all heard the saying, “If God closes a door, he will open a window,” or “If God closes one door, He will open another.”
+These specific phrases are not found in the Bible (they are, in fact, from the movie The Sound of Music), but quite a few verses about closed doors can be found.
 We’ll explore a few biblical examples of closed doors today.

-The stories of Christ’s resurrection and in many other places in the Bible are filled with closed doors.
-It is a common phrase in the resurrection narratives: “the doors being shut for fear of the Jews.”
+The stories of Christ’s resurrection and many other places in the Bible are filled with closed doors.
+A common phrase in the resurrection narratives is “the doors being shut for fear of the Jews.”
 The disciples had lost their leader and teacher, and they feared that they themselves would become victims.
-That fear led them to flee.
-It led St. Peter to deny that he even knew Christ.
-It led them all to hide behind closed doors.
+That fear led them to flee Apostle Peter to deny that he even knew Christ, and they all to hide behind closed doors.

-However, we can find many references to closed doors occurring even earlier in the Bible.
+However, we can find many references to closed doors occurring even earlier in God’s Word.
 The first doors known in the stories of Scripture are the gates of Paradise, the Garden of Eden.
 Adam and Eve, having broken God’s only commandment to them, are forced to leave Paradise.
-The gates of the garden are shut, and an angel is set at the gate to guard against their re-entry.
+The gates of the garden gates are shut, and an angel is set at the gate to guard against their re-entry.
 Now THAT is a closed door.

 Closed doors in the Bible can have many meanings, including shame or hiding, but that is not always the case.

-Each of us has experienced disappointment in our life.
+Each of us has experienced disappointment in our lives.
 We feel that we are doing what God is calling us to do, and BOOM, it gets snatched away, or we hit roadblocks along the way.
-There are many reasons that this happens, but let’s take a look at a few reasons that God may close a door on something, or someone, in our lives.
+There are many reasons for this, but let’s take a look at a few reasons that God may close a door on something or someone in our lives.

 What Closed Doors in the Bible May Be Telling Us